 a.
-A fragmented and opaque state regulatory system
+A fragmented and opague state regulatory system

 The system of patrimonial governance that dominates the DRC is widely seen as being responsible for the emergence and perpetuation of the country's conflicts.
 This system has led to the creation of a paradoxical State that is at once strong and weak, potentially rich but poor in effect.
-The original of the creation of a paradoxical State that is at once strong and weak, potentially rich but poor in effect.

-The Congolese political model is characterised by a high degree of opacity, in which there is confusion between the public and private spheres, and networks of informal power escape any rational State control.108 A weak institutionalisation of power and the prevalence of informal methods of regulation are an obstacle to the development and implementation of public policy.
+The Congolese political model is characterised by a high degree of opacity, in which there is confusion between the public and private spheres, and networks of informal power escape any rational State control.
+A weak institutionalisation of power and the prevalence of informal methods of regulation are an obstacle to the development and implementation of public policy.